Honors Program in Engagement & Scholarship (HOPES)

 HON 391H.
 Community Problem-Solving.
 3 Hours.

-An interdisciplinary exploration of community-building, social justice, and human liberation which engages students directly in meaningful community service.
-Study of history, theory, and the local/global realities of community-building; reflection upon characteristics of a just society, individual responsibility, and potentional leadership roles.
-Prerequisite: Admission to the honors program or a cumulative GPA of 3.30 and instructor consent.
+An interdisciplinary exploration of community-building, social justice, and human liberation that engages students directly in meaningful community service.
+Study of history, theory, and the local/global realities of community-building; reflection upon characteristics of a just society, individual responsibility, and potential leadership roles.
+Prerequisite: Student must be admitted to the honors program or have a cumulative GPA of 3.30 and instructor consent before enrolling in this course.

 HON 399H.
 Honors Special Topics.
 1-4 Hour.